Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Introduction

-The main contribution of this work can be summarized as follows. \begin{enumerate} \item We give a first near complete non-asymptotic generalization error for multilayer neural networks, with no any constraint on network structure (e.g. intrinsic sparsity or boundeness of certain norms), no constraint on any particular activation function, no constraint on any particular optimization algorithm used, and no boundness assumption on the loss.
-And we explicitly model the target function space and take the approximation error into account.
-The latter point is notable as it is almost \textit{ignored} in previous works. \item We explicitly distinguish between overparametrised regime and underparametrised regime, and estimate the generalization error separately, obtaining a result that is as better as possible.
-Previous works either give a single bound thus is not optimal at all or focus on overparametrization only. \item When the activation function is ReLU and loss is MSE, we show that our generalization bound is near-optimal, i.e. up to a logarithmic factor, by establishing an information theoretic lower bound. \item We establish an approximation bound for multilayer neural networks with Lipschitz activation in a suitable continuous function space called generalized Barron space, greatly strengthen previous known result.
-To our best knowledge, this result is new. \item We show that the generalization upper bound can predict the double descent phenomenon.
-We don't realize any other non-asymptotic bounds having such implication. \end{enumerate}
+We believe that the main meaning and contributions of this work are as follows. \begin{enumerate} \item \textit{We give the first near-complete and optimal nonasymptotic generalization error bound for multilayer neural networks with path regularization for general loss functions}.
+It is flagged with no constraints placed on network structures (e.g., intrinsic sparsity or boundedness of certain norms), no constraints on any particular optimization algorithm used, and no boundedness assumption on the loss.
+We explicitly model the target function space and take the approximation error into account.
+The latter point is notable as it is almost \textit{ignored} in previous works. \item \textit{To the best of our knowledge, our work is the first to predict the double descent phenomenon for deep networks with path regularization without relying on asymptotic analysis}.
+It also reveals the intrinsic mechanism of why the double descent phenomenon occurs.
+The analysis can be extended to other machine learning models.
+In principle, they will follow the same pattern to exhibit double descent.
+This paves the way to the final complete understanding of double descent nonasymptotically. \item \textit{We answer an open question posed in~\citet{wojtowytsch2020banach} by Weinan E et. al. regarding approximation error rates in generalized Barron spaces}. \end{enumerate} Our work is one of very few works that goes beyond two-layer neural networks by overcoming several challenges.
+The characteristics of our work can be listed as follows: \begin{enumerate} \item We explicitly distinguish between the overparameterized regime and the underparameterized regime and estimate the generalization error separately, obtaining results that are as good as possible.
+Previous works either give a single bound that is not optimal or focus only on the overparameterization regime. \item When the loss is MSE and the activation is ReLU, we show that our generalization bound is near-optimal (i.e., up to a logarithmic factor) by establishing an information-theoretic lower bound.
+This near-optimality strongly suggests that our characterization of the double descent mechanism is the correct one. \item We establish an approximation bound for multilayer neural networks with Lipschitz activation in a suitable continuous function space called the generalized Barron space, greatly strengthening previously known results.
+To the best of our knowledge, this result is new. \item We show that the generalization upper bound can predict the double descent phenomenon.
+Previous works have never been able to predict the double descent phenomenon from a theoretical point of view alone. \end{enumerate}